A Top 10 List of Psychology’s Big Questions, and the Answers

 There may be no topic in psychology quite as controversial, or as fascinating, as extrasensory perception, or ESP.
-There are three forms of ESP that psychologists study: 1.
-Telepathy- transfer of information from one person to another without known mediation of sensory communication, 2.
-Clairvoyance- acquisition of information about places, people, or events without mediation of known senses, and 3.
-Precognition- acquisition of a future event that could not be anticipated through any known processes of inference.
+Three posited forms of ESP are: 1.
+Telepathy - transfer of information from one person to another without known mediation of sensory communication, 2.
+Clairvoyance - acquisition of information about places, people, or events without mediation of known senses, and 3.
+Precognition - acquisition of information about a future event that could not be anticipated through any known processes of inference.
 In a study of telepathy, or psi, for example, participants are seated in two separate rooms; while one “transmits” signals, the other attempts to “receive” them.
 However, critics argue that many of the effects demonstrated in ESP experiments can simply be explained by faulty methodology and sensory “leakage” in which participants inadvertently give away the answers.
-The only extra-sensory feature of ESP would be, if this were true, the fact that people who can perform feats involving ESP are actually very good at reading people’s very subtle signals.
+The only "extra-sensory" feature in such cases might be that some people are very good at reading people’s very subtle signals.

 2. Why do we dream?